flostik2008/iOS-PokeSearch/README.md

 # iOS-PokeSearch
 Add pins on the map where you found pokemons, using a PokeDex pokemon database.
 Built with:
--Firebase
+- Firebase
--Maps, GPS, Geolocation
+- Maps, GPS, Geolocation
--UICollection
+- UICollection

 (screenshots are in wiki)